 Going Public merges the worlds of personal and professional, activism and scholarship.
 Drawing upon decades of legal training, Macfarlane decodes the well-worn methods used by church, school, and state to silence survivors, from first reporting to cross-examination to non-disclosure agreements.
 At the same time, she lays bare the isolation and exhaustion of going public in her own life, as she takes her abuser to court, challenges her colleagues, and weathers a defamation lawsuit.

 The result is far more than a memoir.
-It’s a courageous and essential blueprint for going toe-to-toe with the powers behind institutional abuse and protectionism.
-Macfarlane’s experiences bring her to the most important realization of her life: that no one but she can make the decision to stand up and speak about what happened to her.
+It’s a courageous and essential blueprint on how to go toe-to-toe with the powers behind institutional abuse and protectionism.
+At long last, Macfarlane’s experiences bring her to the most important realization of her life: that only she can stand in her own shoes, and only she can stand up and speak about what happened to her.

 “This memoir, manifesto, an honest cri de coeur all wrapped in one of what sexual violence and abuse does to women must be read by all who seek justice, truth, reforms of a distorted legal system, and accountability for institutional cover-ups.
 Going Public is a page-turner of truth, bravery, persistence and morality by a leader of reform in the justice system.
 How she sought, and eventually gained, some small modicum of justice as she moved from legal professional to activist litigant is an extraordinary story.”